 Phantom stock is subject to complex rules governing deferred compensation that, if not properly followed, can lead to penalty taxes.

-LPL Financial and its advisors do not provide tax or legal advice.
+Horizon Ridge Wealth Management and its advisors do not provide tax or legal advice.
 You should consult with your personal tax and legal advisors before making any decisions.
 Strategy may not be suitable for everyone.